These articles are now archived and will no longer be updated.

 Secretary Hillary Clinton has praised Swansea University staff and students for their “critical response” to the Covid-19 pandemic.

-The former US secretary of state and Democratic presidential candidate made the comments on Thursday 14 May during an online seminar with five Swansea University students who are recipients of the Hillary Rodham Clinton Global Challenges Scholarship.
+The former US Secretary of State and Democratic presidential candidate made the comments on Thursday 14 May during an online seminar with five Swansea University students who are recipients of the Hillary Rodham Clinton Global Challenges Scholarship.

 She said: “I want to express my appreciation for all that Swansea University has been doing in this time of crisis.
 I know that your healthcare students have graduated early in order to join the front lines at the NHS to deal with this pandemic and that the University has even been involved in helping to provide everything from PPE - not only to health workers, but even to homeless people.”